 The dean will join the University at an exciting time and will have an opportunity to make an immediate and significant impact on the future.
 President Mark C. Reed, EdD, MBA, joined in October 2022 and Provost Douglas W. Woods, PhD, joined Loyola in 2024.
-In 2025, Loyola attained the highest research classification, Research 1 (R1), highlighting significant strides in the university's research capacity and presenting opportunities to strengthen the position of the libraries as integral to Loyola's ability to serve its students, realize its mission, and increase the impact Loyola has on its community, region, and the world.
+In 2025, Loyola attained the highest research classification, Research 1 (R1), highlighting significant strides in the University's research capacity and presenting opportunities to strengthen the position of the University Libraries as integral to Loyola's ability to serve its students, realize its mission, and increase the impact Loyola has on its community, region, and the world.

 The dean will join a dynamic and highly motivated team dedicated to serving the Loyola community and fulfilling the Jesuit value of Cura Personalis-care for the whole person.
-In 2021, The One Loyola Library task force was formed and engaged in a study to consider how Loyola could be a more effective 21st-century library by fostering collaborations and alignment among the libraries that serve Loyola's campuses and academic units, which resulted in bringing together most of Loyola's libraries under the dean.
-The libraries created an ambitious strategic plan for 2022-25 to realize this vision.
-Additionally, the highly ranked, LEED-certified Information Commons, situated on the Lake Shore campus that serves most of the undergraduate and many graduate students, was transformed in 2023 in response to the needs of the
+In 2021, The One Loyola Library task force was formed and engaged in a study to consider how Loyola could be a more effective 21st-century library by fostering collaborations and alignment among the University Libraries that serve Loyola's campuses and academic units, which resulted in bringing together most of Loyola's libraries under the dean.
+The University Libraries created an ambitious strategic plan for 2022-25 to realize this vision.
+Additionally, the highly ranked, LEED-certified Information Commons, situated on the Lake Shore campus that serves most of the undergraduate and many graduate students, was transformed in 2023 in response to the needs of the Loyola community.
+The Dean will build on these advancements to set a vision that inspires faculty, staff, and students in support of the University Libraries' goals.
+The dean will collaborate with internal and external stakeholders, identify resources, and boldly represent the University Libraries across Loyola's four campuses and ensure the University Libraries are equipped to respond to the diverse and changing needs of the Loyola community.